 Types of HVAC Equipment Systems

 There are several types of HVAC equipment systems available, each designed to meet different heating and cooling needs.
-Understanding the main system types can help you choose the right solution for your home or building.
+Understanding the main system types can help you choose the right solution for your home.

-Split Systems: These consist of an outdoor unit (such as an air conditioner or heat pump) and an indoor unit (furnace or fan coil).
-Split systems are versatile and can be customized to fit different home sizes and layouts.
+Split systems are the most common residential setup, consisting of an outdoor unit (air conditioner or heat pump) and an indoor unit (furnace or fan coil).
+They are versatile and customizable for homes with existing ductwork.

-Ductless Systems: Also known as mini split systems, these do not require ductwork and are perfect for room additions, converted spaces, or homes without existing ductwork.
+Also known as a mini split system, these units do not require ductwork.
+They are perfect for room additions, converted garages, or older homes where installing ducts isn't feasible..

 Types of HVAC Units